SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 ## Architecture
 You can use the SAP Forms service by Adobe REST API to call the service from a cloud application, and the SAP Forms service configuration UI to customize rendering behaviour.
 Use the Adobe LiveCycle Designer to create a form.

 1. **Adobe LiveCycle Designer**: Supports you in creating templates for interactive and print forms by providing a wide set of design functions.
 The created form is then uploaded to the Template Store of the SAP Forms service by Adobe.
-For more information, refer to [SAP Help Using the Adobe LiveCycle Designer](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/using-adobe-livecycle-designer).
+For more information, refer to [Using the Adobe LiveCycle Designer](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/using-adobe-livecycle-designer) on SAP Help Portal.

     > Note: When creating a form in the Adobe LiveCycle Designer, make sure to disable JavaScript for your PDF to avoid potential security risks.

 2. **SAP Forms Service by Adobe Application**

     1. Template Store: Use the SAP Forms service template store to save and organize forms, template files, and schema files, and the SAP Forms service template store UI to create forms and assign templates and schemas to them.
-        For more information, refer to the [Template Store API Endpoints](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/template-store-api-endpoints) and the [Template Store UI](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/template-store-ui).
+        For more information, refer to [Template Store API Endpoints](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/template-store-api-endpoints) and [Template Store UI](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/template-store-ui) on SAP Help Portal.

     2. Configuration UI: Use the configuration tool to manage your SAP Forms service settings, custom fonts, job profiles, and support files.
-For more information, refer to the [SAP Help Configuration Tool](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/configuration-tool).
+For more information, refer to [Configuration Tool](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/configuration-tool) on SAP Help Portal.

 3. **SAP Forms Service by Adobe REST API**: Access the template store to get the data from SAP Forms service by Adobe and use it in the SAP BTP application.
-For more information, refer to [SAP Help SAP Forms Service by Adobe REST API](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/sap-forms-service-by-adobe-rest-api).
+For more information, refer to [SAP Forms Service by Adobe REST API](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/sap-forms-service-by-adobe-rest-api) on SAP Help Portal.

 <p align="center">
     <img src="./images/44_Forms_ADS_Service.png" width="40%">